ellenmartin11/lone-GenSEM-MR/Results/Bidirectional Mendelian Randomization Lone and F1.md

 |loneliness |F1       |Simple mode               |    8| 0.3286496| 0.1014612| 0.0142696|
 |loneliness |F1       |Weighted mode             |    8| 0.2952316| 0.0918087| 0.0147405|

-- Steiger results are very different from MR results
+- As the Steiger results are very different to the initial MR, there seems to be some bias due to revere causation
+- However, Mr Egger is still not significant according to MR Steiger
 ---